-From the Museum: “The University of Mississippi Museum’s David M. Robinson Collection reinstallation project will introduce a contemporary redesign of the collection in four 1930s neoclassical museum gallery spaces.
+From the Museum: “The University of Mississippi Museum David M. Robinson Collection reinstallation project will introduce a contemporary redesign of the collection in four 1930s neoclassical museum gallery spaces.
 These spaces will allow for an increased percentage of the collection to be displayed.”

 The project commenced in the Summer of 2013, but the Museum is still in need of resources and partners to complete the world-class reinstallation the collection deserves.

-If you’d like to learn more about the reinstallation project or make a donation to the David M. Robinson Memorial Collection Conservation Fund, please contact Ms. Melanie Munns, Special Project Manager (email@example.com), Ms Marti Funke, Collections Manager (firstname.lastname@example.org) or Ms. Angela Barlow, Development Officer (email@example.com).
+If you’d like to learn more about the reinstallation project or make a donation to the David M. Robinson Memorial Collection Conservation Fund, please contact Ms. Melanie Munns, Special Project Manager (email@example.com), Ms. Marti Funke, Collections Manager (firstname.lastname@example.org), or Ms. Angela Barlow, Development Officer (email@example.com).

-On the collection:
+On the Collection

-The David M. Robinson Memorial Collection of Greek and Roman antiquities, housed in the University Museums, is available to students for study and research.
+The David M. Robinson Memorial Collection of Greek and Roman Antiquities, housed in the University Museum, is available to students for study and research.
 In addition to the extensive collection of Greek vases of all periods, Greek and Roman sculpture, bronzes, terracottas, inscriptions, coins, lamps, and household objects, there are collections of potsherds dating from the Neolithic Age to the Late Roman Empire.
 In all, there are more than 2,000 objects in the collection and many need further study.
 Students are encouraged to make use of these collections in their classwork and research.
 The Robinson Memorial Collection is considered to be the best of its kind in the South.

 The Robinson Collection came to the University in part through the bequests and gifts of Professor Robinson and his widow Helen Tudor Robinson, but the bulk of the collection was purchased from the estate of Mrs. Robinson and given to the University by Mr. and Mrs. Frank Peddle of Oxford whose generous gifts continue to make them two of the University’s major benefactors.